 Communicate with your vendors frequently and make sure you are getting the best prices on food.
 Although price is not everything, you may benefit from shopping around to try and find better food and beverage prices from another vendor. » More on How to Choose Vendors for Your Restaurant

 Be sure you are serving appropriate portion sizes to your customers.
 Check to see that your menu items are actually profitable to your operation by analyzing the gross profit on each item, as well as checking to see how often and how many of the items are sold.
-Try not to alter any popular plates or signature dishes, since customers may see this as a drop in value.
-Axe any items that are not delivering profits to your bottom line. » More on How to Price Your Restaurant's Menu
+Try not to alter any popular plates or signature dishes since customers may see this as a drop in value.
+Get rid of any items that are not delivering profits to your bottom line. » More on How to Price Your Restaurant's Menu

-In poor economic times, every restaurant is competing for guests' attention and revenue.
-Make your restaurant stand out among the competition with a smart, effective marketing strategy.
+In poor economic times, every restaurant is competing for guest attention and revenue.
+Make your restaurant stand out among the competition with a smart and effective marketing strategy.
 If your restaurant sells purely vegan foods, make this point one of your unique selling points.
 If your food comes from local vendors only, include a blurb in your menu detailing your "fresh and local" ingredients.
 Going green is also a great way to attract customers, so let them know of your efforts to be environmentally-friendly.
 Simply hiding out and hoping to stay in business is not the way to attract customers.
-You do not necessarily have to pay a lot, but do something to differentiate your establishment from the rest.
+You do not necessarily have to pay a lot, but do something to make your establishment stand out from the rest.

-Make customer service and quality your top priorities.
-You need to train your people to put service at the forefront of their minds in order to make your restaurant a special place that stands out in customers' minds.
+Customer service and quality should be your top priorities.
+You need to train your staff to put service at the forefront of their minds in order to make your restaurant a special place that stands out in the customer's mind.
 In a poor economy, restaurants that provide outstanding service have a better chance of sticking around.

 If you are able, assess your menu and adjust it to follow current customer market trends.
 If you believe your market area would prefer more healthful menu items, consider adjusting your menu to keep up with your competition.
 Similarly, if you find that customers demand WiFi in your restaurant, look into how much it would cost to provide it.
 Some changes may benefit your restaurant in the long run if they can attract more customers.

-Due to the economic circumstances and the dramatic rise in overall unemployment rates, restaurant turnover rates are shrinking.
+Due to the economic circumstances, and the dramatic rise in unemployment rates, restaurant turnover rates are shrinking.
 Thus, it is important to value your workforce and invest in the people you employ as much as possible.
 If you are able, give them a slight raise, even if only a few cents added to their normal hourly wages.
 Reward them as much as you can for a job well done.
-If you show that you are invested in them, your people will stick with you and demonstrate your restaurant's value to your guests.
+If you demonstrate that you are invested in them, your people will stick with you and display your restaurant's value to your guests.